top of page

 Chinses Univeristy of Hong Kong (CUHK), Center for Real Estate research

-responsible for financial data collection and analysis for mainland Chinese REITs, as well as 97 listed mainland Chinese real estate company.
+• Financial data collection and analysis, for mainland Chinese REITs, 23 listed mainland Chinese real estate companies and 1055 local bank statements.

-data collecting and machanism design for project “entertainment cost and Chinese real estate company‘s financing capabilities and financial performance", conducted by Prof. Desmond Tsang (CUHK) & Prof. Xiaoling Chu (Uni Macau), paper under-review by JREFE.
+• Assistantship: data aggregating and machanism design for project “Political Connection and Policy Shock", with Prof. Desmond Tsang (CUHK) & Prof. Xiaoling Chu (Uni Macau), paper published on Real Estate Economics (REE)

 Ongoing Projects